ULL-ESIT-DMSI-2324/intro2sd-konrad-jan-pierzchlewicz-alu0101686226/README.md

 ## Description

 This project includes a summary of the topics that we learned at the classes, alongside a deployed website using Jekyll and GitHub Pages.
+By a mistake, the contents of this lab is in the 'main' branch

 ## Table of Contents